christopherobin/mage/lib/state/Readme.md

 Emits an event to the given actorId's client.

 * actorId: The actorId to emit to.
+If null, the event will be broadcasted.
 * path: The event name (or dot separated path).
 * data: Any data you want to send with this event.
 * language: A language code that may be given if the data is bound to a single language only.